This year, 5,710 new recruits aged 26 or under joined Vodafone across our global footprint.

 We have developed a one-year Vodacom Learnership programme that consists of classroom-based learning and on-the-job training at the offices and stores of our South Africa-based subsidiary, Vodacom Group.

-We continue to expand our vocational training and apprenticeship programmes that enable young people, who have chosen not to go to university, to join Vodafone in permanent roles while being supported through continuous learning in order to gain a formal qualification in their chosen fields.
-During 2017-18, we extended our apprenticeship scheme from eight to 19 markets, with 696 young people gaining a place on our scheme.
+We continue to expand our vocational training and apprenticeships across our business.
+These programmes enable young people who have chosen not to go to university to join Vodafone in permanent roles while being supported through continuous learning in order to gain a formal qualification in their chosen fields.

 Bringing apprentices into Vodafone Germany